-The Helaba Group's contingent liabilities and other obligations are mainly potential future payment obligations of the Group attributable to credit lines that have been granted but have not yet been drawn down and to financial guarantees that have been
+The Helaba Group's contingent liabilities and other obligations are mainly potential future payment obligations of the Group attributable to credit lines that have been granted but have not yet been drawn down and to financial guarantees that have been provided.
+The figures shown reflect potential liabilities and assume that the credit lines extended are utilised in full and that the financial guarantees are called upon.

 31.12.2018 31.12.20171)

 Loan commitments 27,610 23,629

 Financial guarantees 6,720 6,002

 Other obligations 3,486 3,383

 Liabilities from guarantees and warranty agreements (excluding financial guarantees) 207 302

 Placement and underwriting obligations 2,587 2,575

 Contribution obligations 81 42

 Contractual obligations for the acquisition of property and equipment, intangible assets and other assets 144 168

 Contractual obligations in connection with investment property 306 239

 Litigation risk obligations 1 1

 Sundry obligations 160 56

-Fotal 37,816 33,014
+Total 37,816 33,014

 1)To bring the presentation into line with FINREP requirements, revocable loan commitments are also reported in addition to the irrevocable loan commitments.
-The prior-year figures have been increased by €3,340 m.
-Financial guarantees of €1,245 m were previously reported under liabilities from guarantees and warranty agreements (excluding financial guarantees) and are now shown under financial guarantees.
+The prior-year figures have been increased by € 3,340 m.
+Financial guarantees of € 1,245 m were previously reported under liabilities from guarantees and warranty agreements (excluding financial guarantees) and are now shown under financial guarantees.

-On the reporting date, \leqslant 78 m of the contribution obligations was attributable to 15 commercial partnerships, while \leqslant 3 m was attributable to three corporations.
+On the reporting date, $\notin$ 78 m of the contribution obligations was attributable to 15 commercial partnerships, while $\notin$ 3 m was attributable to three corporations.
 No contribution obligations existed in respect of affiliated companies.

-The Bank is a partner with unlimited liability in GLB GmbH & Co.
+The Bank is a partner with unlimited liability in GLB GmbH&Co.
 OHG, Frankfurt am Main.
 The Bank is also jointly liable for ensuring that other members belonging to the Deutscher Sparkassen- und Giroverband e.V.
 (DSGV) meet their obligations to make additional contributions.
 If a claim were made against a former guarantor of DekaBank under the grandfathering provisions applicable to the guarantor liability in accordance with the Brussels Accord I, Helaba would be obliged to pay pro-rata internal liability compensation.
 The owners of DekaBank on 18 July 2005 are liable for the fulfilment of all liabilities of DekaBank existing at that date.
 For liabilities entered into on or before 18 July 2001, the owners are liable without time limitation; with regard to liabilities entered into after this date and on or before 18 July 2005, they were liable only for liabilities whose term to maturity did not extend beyond 31 December 2015.